Interaction Decompositions for Tensor Network Regression: Discussion

 The exponential feature space induced by the transformation in Eq.~\eqref{eq:data_tensor} lies at the heart of tensor network regression, and there is no doubt that these models utilize it to achieve a level of performance that far exceeds standard linear regression.
 That said, it is easy to feel incredulous toward the idea that tensor network models, or indeed any regression model, could truly make use of the $2^{64}$ different regressors that are generated from an $8 \times 8$ image.
 The goal of our work here has been to develop the interaction decomposition as a tool to test this claim, and then apply it to tensor network models under a pair of standard machine learning tasks.
 By evaluating the magnitudes and accuracies of the different interaction degrees, we can begin to draw conclusions about how effectively the exponential space is being utilized.

 To this end, our results from Sec.~\ref{sec:tr_ttn_decomp} show that more than half of the interaction degrees contributed meaningfully to the output of the classifiers, with the Fashion MNIST TTN models in particular using up to degree 50.
-In the language of Sec.~\ref{sec:degree_subspaces}, this indicates that the tensor network models are utilizing a portion of the expanded feature space $\mathbb{X}$ that has a dimensionality on the order of $10^{19}$, which can be computed by summing Eq.~\eqref{eq:degree_dim} across all significant degrees.
+In the language of Sec.~\ref{sec:degree_subspaces}, this indicates that the tensor network models are utilizing a portion of the expanded feature space $\mathbb{X}$ that has a dimension on the order of $10^{19}$, which can be computed by summing Eq.~\eqref{eq:degree_dim} across all significant degrees.
 It is important to note, however, that Figure~\ref{fig:accuracies} only shows the change in accuracy for the $j$th interaction degree when the entirety of subspace $\mathbb{D}^{(j)}$ is incorporated into the regression.
 It may very well be that the models in Sec.~\ref{sec:tr_ttn_decomp} are utilizing only a small portion of \textit{this} space, and thus the number of relevant feature products could be far smaller than the upper-bound of $10^{19}$.
 The interaction decomposition cannot separate out different parts of a given degree-$j$ subspace, so future work might look into alternate algorithms that are able to divide up these spaces into meaningful components.

 For a given interaction degree, one can ask not only \textit{if} the set of feature products is being utilized by a tensor network model, but also \textit{how well} the model is using them relative to some standard.
 In Sec.~\ref{sec:decomp_regression} we introduced the $\mathcal{D}$-degree tensor network to serve as this standard, since its parameters could be trained to maximize performance using only a specific subset of interaction degrees.
-Results shown in Figure~\ref{fig:trained} demonstrate that the full tensor network models are significantly under-utilizing the lower-degree interactions, as $\mathcal{D}$-degree models are able to achieve accuracies up to 60 percentage points higher when constrained to those same degrees.
+In our tests, the networks were limited to interaction degrees of at most 10, which corresponds to an expanded features space of dimension at most $10^{11}$ as given by Eq.~\eqref{eq:D_dim}.
+The results shown in Figure~\ref{fig:trained} demonstrate that the full tensor network models are significantly under-utilizing the lower-degree interactions, since the $\mathcal{D}$-degree models are able to achieve accuracies up to 60 percentage points higher when constrained to those same degrees.
 This under-utilization was especially acute for Fashion MNIST, where the full models only reached cumulative accuracies of $25\%$ for the first ten degrees, despite the fact that the cumulative-10 models had accuracies near $83 \%$.